Ensemble Kalman Methods: A Mean Field Perspective: Abstract

 \section{Abstract}

-This paper provides a unifying mean field based framework for the derivation and analysis of ensemble Kalman methods.
-Both state estimation and parameter estimation problems are considered, and formulations in both discrete and continuous time are employed.
-For state estimation problems both the control and filtering approaches are studied; analogously, for parameter estimation (inverse) problems the optimization and Bayesian perspectives are both studied.
-The approach taken unifies a wide-ranging literature in the field, provides a framework for analysis of ensemble Kalman methods, and suggests open problems.
+Ensemble Kalman methods are widely used for state estimation in the geophysical sciences.
+Their success stems from the fact that they take an underlying (possibly noisy) dynamical system as a black box to provide a systematic, derivative-free methodology for incorporating noisy, partial and possibly indirect observations to update estimates of the state; furthermore the ensemble approach allows for sensitivities and uncertainties to be calculated.
+The methodology was introduced in 1994 in the context of ocean state estimation.
+Soon thereafter it was adopted by the numerical weather prediction community and is now a key component of the best weather prediction systems worldwide.
+Furthermore the methodology is starting to be widely adopted for numerous problems in the geophysical sciences and is being developed as the basis for general purpose derivative-free inversion methods that show great promise.
+Despite this empirical success, analysis of the accuracy of ensemble Kalman methods, in terms of their capabilities as both state estimators and quantifiers of uncertainty, is lagging.
+The purpose of this paper is to provide a unifying mean field based framework for the derivation and analysis of ensemble Kalman methods.
+Both state estimation and parameter estimation problems (inverse problems) are considered, and formulations in both discrete and continuous time are employed.
+For state estimation problems, both the control and filtering approaches are considered; analogously for parameter estimation problems, the optimization and Bayesian perspectives are both studied.
+The mean field perspective provides an elegant framework, suitable for analysis; furthermore, a variety of methods used in practice can be derived from mean field systems by using interacting particle system approximations.
+The approach taken also unifies a wide-ranging literature in the field and suggests open problems.